WPBeginner

 Step 2.
 Setting up a Micro-Job Website with WordPress

-Now that you have installed WordPress, it is time to add micro-job engine functionality to your WordPress site using a micro jobs theme.
+Now that you have installed WordPress, it is time to add micro-job engine functionality to your WordPress site using a micro-jobs theme.

-First thing you need to do is install and activate the Microjob Engine theme.
+The first thing you need to do is install and activate the Microjob Engine theme.
 For detailed instructions, see our beginner’s guide on how to install a WordPress theme.

-Microjob Engine is an app-theme, which means that it is designed to be an app with complete backend and front-end functionality.
+Microjob Engine is an app theme, which means that it is designed to be an app with complete backend and front-end functionality.

 Once you have activated the theme, you will be redirected to the theme’s welcome page.
-On this screen, you will need to enter your license key which you can find under your EngineThemes’ account.
+On this screen, you will need to enter your license key, which you can find under your EngineThemes account.

 Enter license key

-Next, you need to click on the ‘Install Demo’ button to import and set up a demo website.
 This will allow you to quickly set up the website to look exactly like the demo.
 You can then replace the content with your own.

 Select skin for your micro-job site

-Your website is now setup just like the theme demo.
 You can visit your website to see it in action.

 Job marketplace like Fiverr Demo